SierrabaseLab/AI_beginner_course/docs/source/Object_Detection/Guide_Line.md

 	It will take a lot of time( ~ 20 mins).

-3. Let's build and comfile!
+3. Let's build and compile!

 	```shell
 	$ make -j$(nproc)